Mormon studies: LDS church reaffirms orthodoxy and New Mormon faith historians

 The LDS church stopped funding so much research and limited access to the church archives.
 Apostle Ezra Taft Benson warned employees in the Church Educational System against New Mormon history in a 1976 speech.
 He said that writing history in a neutral style undermined "prophetic history."
-Boyd K. Packer's 1981 article, "The Mantle is Far, Far Greater than the Intellect" was published in BYU Studies.
+Boyd K. Packer's 1981 article, "The Mantle is Far, Far Greater than the Intellect", was published in BYU Studies.
 He wrote that contemporary historians were too eager to focus on the faults of church leaders and dismiss spiritual inspiration.
 In 1982, historians from Arrington's department were transferred to Brigham Young University, where they were assigned to teach in the history department and worked in the Joseph Fielding Smith Institute for Church History.

-After Arrington's death in 1999, Ronald K. Esplin and Jill Mulvay Derr led the Joseph Fielding Smith Institute for Church History at BYU.
-Carol Cornwall Madsen led research in the Women's History Initiative at the institute, where she wrote an important biographical study of Emmeline B. Wells.
+After Arrington died in 1999, Ronald K. Esplin and Jill Mulvay Derr led the Joseph Fielding Smith Institute for Church History at BYU.
+Carol Cornwall Madsen led research in the Women's History Initiative at the institute, where she wrote a critical biographical study of Emmeline B. Wells.
 In 2001, Richard Bushman retired from full-time teaching at Columbia University and was a research director at the Smith Institute.
 Dean C. Jessee started editing Joseph Smith's papers in The Personal Writings of Joseph Smith.
-The Smith Institute closed in 2005, and institute staff along with the Smith papers project moved to the Church Office Building.
-The Joseph Smith Papers project, started by the LDS church in 2001, aimed to publish Joseph Smith's papers with rigorous accuracy, and was validated by the National Historic Public Records Commission.
+The Smith Institute closed in 2005, and institute staff and the Smith Papers project moved to the Church Office Building.
+The Joseph Smith Papers project, started by the LDS church in 2001, aimed to publish Joseph Smith's papers with rigorous accuracy and was validated by the National Historic Public Records Commission.

 Jan Shipps asserts that this reluctance to support New Mormon history was a response to the Mark Hofmann document forgeries.
-Also, some church authorities disliked the books and articles produced by the history department, which noted flaws as well as strengths of people in church history.
-Shipps states that the increase in new converts to the LDS Church led General Authorities to emphasize the need for "palatable" versions of church history in museums and historic sites rather than in-depth articles in church-sponsored publications.
+Also, some church authorities disliked the books and articles produced by the history department, which noted flaws and strengths of people in church history.
+Shipps states that the increase in new converts to the LDS Church led General Authorities to emphasize the need for "palatable" versions of church history in museums and historical sites rather than in-depth articles in church-sponsored publications.
 Mormon sociologist Armand Mauss argued that Mormonism was a struggle between remaining distinctive and assimilating to accepted American cultural practices; scholar Ronald Helfrich speculates that the change in General Authority's reception to Arrington's research was because they feared assimilating too much.
-General interest in Mormon studies continued during the 1980s, with over 2,000 books, articles, and other material published on Mormon history during that decade.
+General interest in Mormon studies continued during the 1980s, with over 2,000 books, articles, and other material published on Mormon history.